})();

 • Use body heat and blankets between engine cycles

-• Avoid sweating, which leads to dangerous cooling
+• Avoid sweating, which leads to dangerous cooling when you stop moving

 Visibility and Signaling